-Who is Samuel Morse?
+Who Is Samuel Morse?

-Around the same time across the Atlantic, two Englishmen, Professor Charles Wheatstone and William Cooke were working on the same form of correspondence.
+Around the same time across the Atlantic in England, Professor Charles Wheatstone and William Cooke were working on the same invention.
 With more resources, the Europeans were able to create the electric telegraph.
-This caused Morse much distress and disappointment.
-He wanted to be the sole inventor of the telegraph.
-So he worked harder than his competitors in London.
-He began working with Alfred Vail and shortly after, they were the fist to demonstrate the electric telegraph in January 1838.
+This caused Morse much distress and disappointment, as wanted to be the sole inventor of the telegraph.
+He went on to work with Leonard Gale of New York University to solve the problem of getting the telegraphic signal to carry longer distances.
+They joined forces with Alfred Vail and they were soon the first to demonstrate the electric telegraph in the United States in January 1838.
 The first telegraph message that Morse sent read, “A patient waiter is no loser”, a phrase that speaks to Morse’s character and diligence.
 Talk about a first message.